Melissa Sedmak MBACP, Bedford Bridge Counselling

 Are you feeling overwhelmed and anxious?
 Burnt out?
-Or depressed?
 At a crossroads?
-Feeling like the grass is greener on the other side?
 Do you perhaps feel that your friends or family do not understand or accept you?
-Are you relying on shopping or food to pick you up?
 Or is it something else that is not quite right and it is bothering you?

 And then, there is Covid-19.
-You might be anxious because of the current measures, feeling uneasy to go out.
+You might be anxious because of the current measures (or their easing off) and feeling uneasy to go out.
 Your work might have changed dramatically since March 2020, and you might not have found your bearings yet.
 Or you might have been bereaved, and still coming to terms with the loss and grief.

 These are some of the issues that clients bring to counselling and within the safety of four walls, and an online connection, talk about them, and try to understand these issues and themselves better.
-And that is the first step in the change process: becoming aware of what it is that is bugging us, uncomfortably sitting on our shoulders, or churning in our stomach.
+I particularly enjoy supporting clients with anxiety, intrusive thoughts and OCD, to take charge of their life and live more fully.

-I am a Qualified Psychotherapeutic Counsellor and in my private practice Bedford Bridge Counselling I can help you to bridge the gap between who you are and who you could be.
-I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
+I am a fully qualified Counsellor, registered with BACP, and in my private practice Bedford Bridge Counselling I can help you to bridge the gap between who you are and who you could be.
 I work within the BACP ‘Ethical Framework for Counsellors’, and also the BACP Guidelines for Online Counselling and Psychotherapy.
 Information relating to both of these documents can be found at: www.bacp.co.uk.

 Training, qualifications & experience